hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_training.md

 `last words-of ...` takes a value of last assignment in student's answer script.

 [14:31:41](#JGhQt2avjsxaPZ6n4XQbXXMBGkLF_h6g87d3HLfI6Gg) <loziniak (Maciej ≈Åozi≈Ñski)>:
-I realised though, that it only stops from overwriting *test-runner* context by *answer*, and still access to this context is possible, so it's just partially a success Ì†ΩÌ∏ï
+I realised though, that it only stops from overwriting *test-runner* context by *answer*, and still access to this context is possible, so it's just partially a success üòï

 [14:32:06](#OmpBravDLszaKTkMM2dxmSk1IuKGf8BDK6gXS4F5_Gk) <loziniak (Maciej ≈Åozi≈Ñski)>:
 * I realised though, that my solution only stops from overwriting *test-runner* context by *answer*, and still access to this context is possible, so it's just partially a success :-/